73+ Essential Swahili Travel Phrases for Travelers to East Africa + Free Download

 police / firemen / ambulancepolisi / wazima moto / gari la wagonjwa

 3.8.
-Swahili words and phrases to compliment someone
+Swahili words and Swahili phrases to compliment someone

 If you’re like me and really love learning a few phrases in new languages, expand your study beyond the essential travel phrases and learn best Swahili words.
 I always learn how to say please and thank you, never visit without knowing the local word for “coffee” and never leave without knowing how to say;